ewan-klein/ilwhack/team_formation.md

 ## Phase 3
 #### 14:50-15:00

-There are three white boards at the front of the room.
+There are three whiteboards at the front of the room, with sections for the different themes.
 Go up to one of these and write down:

 1. your name
-2. your project ideas
+2. your favourite project idea

 Then go and take a break.

+*We could ask people to vote on ideas, but I think this will be too time-consuming and hard to implement on a crowded whiteboard.*

 ## Break